What All Nurses Need to Know About Pregnant and Postpartum Patients

 Hypertension

-Postpartum hypertension has been seen in as many as 20% of all postpartum individuals.
-It can be prolonged gestational hypertension/preeclampsia or new onset (August, 2022).
+Postpartum hypertension has been seen in as many as 20% of all postpartum individuals within 6 weeks of giving birth.
+It can be prolonged gestational hypertension/preeclampsia or new onset (August, 2025).
 Postpartum treatment is similar to treatment during pregnancy with the use of antihypertensives and/or magnesium sulfate (in the setting of preeclampsia).
 Additionally, furosemide may be used.

 CONCLUSION

-Pregnancy, labor, and birth are a wondrous time in the lives of many.
+Pregnancy, labor, birth, and the first year after delivery can be a wondrous time in the lives of many.
 However, this time can be clouded by a variety of complications that affect the patient and fetus.
 Fortunately, with early identification and treatment of complications and their side effects, patients and their infants have a greater chance of survival and the potential to thrive after delivery.

 Nurses play a special role in ensuring the safety of the patient and fetus during all phases of pregnancy, delivery, and postpartum.
 They must be knowledgeable about complications that can occur and be ready to act on behalf of the patient and fetus.
 This is the responsibility and goal of the nurse.